mvolkmann/blog/src/web-dev-tips.md

 **Location**

-- `:link` matches links that have not yet been visited.
+- `:link` matches links (`a` elements) that have not yet been visited.

 - `:visited` matches links that have been visited.

 **User action**

-- `:focus` matches the element that has focus.
+- `:focus` matches the element that currently has focus.

-- `:focus-within` matches the element that has focus or elements that contain an element that has focus.
+- `:focus-within` matches the element that currently has focus and elements that contain an element that currently has focus.

 - `:hover` matches elements being hovered over.